akoskm/akoskm.github.io/_posts/2016-09-19-browserify-production-boilerplate.md

 ### Debugging separate files

-This was failry easy, thanks to the built-in flag of [browserify](https://github.com/substack/node-browserify#usage).
+This was fairly easy, thanks to the built-in flag of [browserify](https://github.com/substack/node-browserify#usage).
-A quick googling might suggest that you could do it through minifyify.
+A quick googling might suggest that you could do it through [minifyify](https://github.com/ben-ng/minifyify).
 But the source maps won't behave as you would expect and what could be easier than:

 <pre>